jafingerhut/core.btree-vector/doc/intro.md

 already devised proofs of the things below, given how long B-trees have been known about.
 If you know of a published work somewhere that covers this, I would very much appreciate a reference to it.
 I have not found such a thing yet.
+The closest I have seen is exercise 18-2 in the following algorithms textbook.
+However, that exercise is limited to B-trees with B=4.

++ Thomas E. Cormen, Charles E. Lieserson, Ronald L. Rivest, Clifford Stein, "Introduction to Algorithms", 3rd. ed., 2009, MIT Press

 ## Using invariants to develop programs